dotnet/docs/docs/core/preview3/tools/dotnet-sln.md

 ## Examples

-Add a project to a solution.
+Add a project to a solution:

 `dotnet sln todo.sln add todo-app/todo-app.csproj`

-Add a project to a solution
+Add a project to the solution in the current directory:

 `dotnet sln add todo-app.csproj`

-Remove a project from a solution.
+Remove a project from a solution:

 `dotnet sln todo.sln remove todo-app/todo-app.csproj`